 As Guy Kawasaki so wisely put it: 'Eaters want a bigger slice of an existing pie, bakers want to make a bigger pie and share it with others'.

 Do not worry about your competitors trying to get a slice of your existing pie.
-By being intentional of sharing your real-life experiences you will enjoy infinite supply to bake more and bigger pie.
+By being intentional in sharing your real-life experiences you will enjoy an infinite supply to bake more and bigger pies.
 Bakers will always be seen as leaders, as winners.
 And clients want to work with winners.